Is your baby wanting to breastfeed all evening?

 It’s also worth considering that evening fussiness and 'cluster feeding' may not be just about ‘hunger’.
 Instead, it can be a way of your baby calming his immature nervous system because he is actually feeling quite overwhelmed after a ‘busy’ day getting used to the big new world outside your body.

 According to Dr. Katherine Dettwyler (who does research on breastfeeding in traditional societies) babies in Mali, West Africa and other traditional societies don’t have colic or late afternoon/evening fussiness.
 These babies are carried all day and usually nurse several times each hour.
 There is also evidence that babies who are carried more during the day fuss less in the evening.
 Perhaps ‘wearing’ your baby in a baby carrier or sling earlier in the day would help to regulate his little nervous system and give you both a calmer evening.
-Some mothers find baby massage helps their unsettled baby - try a late afternoon massage before your baby hits his fussy time.
+Some mothers find baby massage (download Pinky's FREE video) helps their unsettled baby - try a late afternoon massage before your baby hits his fussy time.

-By introducing massage when your baby is calm, you will create a positive association so it massage will work better to help him calm down when he is upset.
+By introducing massage when your baby is calm, you will create a positive association so massage will work better to help him calm down when he is upset.
 Research shows massaging your baby will release calming hormones in your baby and yourself so even if your baby is unsettled, at least you will feel calmer after this lovely connecting time.

 Prepare for baby's fussy times